Scollison6/AI_Project/README.md

   How many rounds would you like to play?1
   ```

-- Run `Records.py` allows recording the winner of each round in a game into a txt file and build a pie chart base on the winning percentage of each player.
+- Run `Records.py` allows recording the winner of each round in a game into a txt file and build a pie chart based on the winning percentage of each player.